haclark30/haclark30.github.io/resume.md

 - Help library staff and patrons with access to technological resoureses across more than 30 libraries.
 - Diagnose and fix problems with computers, printers and access to digital resouces via telephone, e-mail and a walk-in help desk.
 - Created and maintained documentation on diagnostic and repair techniques utilized by fellow employees.
+- Acted as the student lead on a project to upgrade all library workstations from Windows XP to Windows 7.
 - In the final year, responsible for training new help desk technicians in troubleshooting techniques, customer service, basic IT concepts, and other skills needed to succeed.

 # Technical Skills and Programming Languages